-PLS 313 Gender Politics (A,I,W,Y).
-Cross-listed as WMS 313.
+PLS 313 Gender Politics (A,W,Y).
 Explores, from a feminist perspective, the socio-political barriers that have made women the "majority minority" or "silenced majority."
 Includes barriers such as discriminatory legislation, political folkways, sex gender roles, and myths that have created and perpetuated a male-dominated society.
+Cross-listed as HON & WMS 313.
 3 Cr.

 PLS 315 Perspectives on Citizenship (A,I).
 Citizenship is a concept central to democratic society yet is one that citizens infrequently reflect upon.
 Throughout the semester we will take an integrative approach drawing from the humanities and social sciences to explore different facets of citizenship and deliberate about what it takes to be a “good citizen”, what kinds of citizens (if any) do good regimes need/ What practices and institutional structures promote the right kinds of citizenship?
 3 Cr.